 The matrix of data

-The matrix represent the endogenous (dependent), i.e. Hence, the complete matrix of data reads In general, when then the model has only one equation to satisfy for , for example Otherwise, when there are more than one dependent variable and the model is composed by -equations for , i.e. the same linear model with equations reads:
+Let’s consider realizations defining a sample for .
+Suppose we have dependent variables and explanatory variables (also known as predictors).
+The data matrix of the exogenous (regressors) is defined as in Equation 13.1, while the matrix composed by the endogenous (dependent) variables reads Hence, the complete matrix of data reads In general, when then the model has only one equation to satisfy for , for example Otherwise, when there are more than one dependent variable and the model is composed by -equations for , i.e. the same linear model with equations reads: Thus the matrix of the residuals components reads

 Joint, conditional and marginals